yzere/2gta-materialy/sieci/README.md

 Twisted-pair cable

-They were developed strictly for networking purposes.
+> They were developed strictly for networking purposes.
 They are also knows as "Ethernet cables".
 Nearly all modern day networks use this type of cable.
 They consist of 4 pairs, 8 wires in total, twisted together to mitigate EMI (electro-magnetic interference).
 Their max lenght is 100m.

-/UTP - unshielded twisted pair - all 4 pairs are wrapped in one sheath /STP - shielded twisted pair - each pair is wrapped in metal shield to mitigate even more EMI between pairs and then into one sheath
+- UTP - unshielded twisted pair - all 4 pairs are wrapped in one sheath
+- STP - shielded twisted pair - each pair is wrapped in metal shield to mitigate even more EMI between pairs and then into one sheath

 There are two main types of ethernet cables:
 /straight-through cable - these are used to connect other network devices to layer 1 and 2 devices such as switches and hubs.